-Winter doesn’t officially arrive until December 21st, but cold weather is already here and it’s important to remember that our pets need protection from the cold weather as much as we do.
+Winter is here and so is the cold weather and it’s important to remember that our pets need protection from the cold as much as we do.
 For outdoor pets especially, it is vital to ensure that they have access to heated water bowls, shelters and heated mats.
 Indoor pets also need protection from the cold weather.
 Thin coated or older dogs might benefit from a sweater to help hold in body heat and many indoor pets also appreciate a heated bed during the cold winter months.

 Another aspect of cold weather that’s easy to forget is the fact that it can worsen arthritis symptoms.
 If you have an older pet, now might be the time to look into a joint supplement to ensure their comfort level in addition to providing an orthopedic, heat retaining or heated bed.

-Winter is fast approaching, and you still aren't sure what to do with your pond.
+Winter is here and you still aren't sure what to do with your pond.
 Should you keep the pump running all winter or shut it down?
 Can you even keep a pond running all winter through freezing temperatures?

 Maintenance is usually the determining factor in whether or not a pond owner keeps their pump running in the winter.
 The primary maintenance responsibility at this time is to make sure there is enough water for the pump(s) to operate properly.
 You will need to replace water loss so the pump(s) can continue to function properly.